-Her great-grandfather (not her grandfather, as some sources report) was John Fitch, who obtained a US patent for a steamboat design in 1791 (note: this was not, as some sources report erroneously, the first patent for a steamboat design in the world, or America.)
+Her great-grandfather (not her grandfather, as some sources report) was John Fitch, who obtained a U.S. patent for a steamboat design in 1791 (note: this was not, as some sources report erroneously, the first patent for a steamboat design in the world, or America.)

 While the Cochrans appeared to be successful socialites to their friends, all was not well at home.
 Her husband left Cochrane with a mound of debt and only $1,535.59.
-Now, developing the dishwasher was not only for convenience, it was for survival.
+Now, developing the dishwasher was not only for convenience.
+It was for survival.

-An earlier, unsuccessful dishwashing machine had been patented, in 1850, by a Joel Houghton.
-It was made of wood, and hand-cranked, and just ineffectually splashed water on the dishes.
+An earlier, unsuccessful dishwashing machine had been patented, in 1850, by Joel Houghton.
+It was made of wood, hand-cranked, and just ineffectually splashed water on the dishes.
 Consequently, the introduction to her patent application reads that her machine is an improvement.

-Josephine displayed and demonstrated the machine herself at the Columbian Exposition in Chicago in 1893, where it was exhibited in the Machinery Hall.
-The dishwasher was a hit and won the Augustus Saint-Gaudens Medallion, the same award for all contest winners who were in the top 20% of their category in scoring.
+Josephine displayed and demonstrated the machine herself at the World's Columbian Exposition in Chicago in 1893, where it was exhibited in the Machinery Hall.
+The dishwasher was a hit and won the Augustus Saint-Gaudens Medallion, the same award for all contest winners in the top 20% of their category in scoring.

 That success led to her opening her own factory in an abandoned schoolhouse.
-Her customers extended to hospitals and colleges for whom the sanitizing effects of the hot water rinse were important.
+Her customers extended to hospitals and colleges for whom the sanitizing effects of the hot water rinse were significant.
 Homemakers finally started using it too.

-In 1916, her company was bought out by Hobart which became KitchenAid and is now Whirlpool Corporation.
+In 1916, her company was bought out by Hobart, which became KitchenAid and is now Whirlpool Corporation.
 Cochrane is considered the founder.